 Portable And Wearable Devices

 The flexibility and lightweight nature of thin film solar cells make them ideal for portable and wearable applications.
-They can be incorporated into backpacks, tents, camping gear, and even clothing to provide power.
+They can provide power in backpacks, tents, camping gear, and even clothing.

 Transportation